What to bring with you

 - they have to follow a Code of Conduct and requirements set down by their regulator

-- you can check that they are on their regulator’s register and whether there is any disciplinary action against them
+- you can check that they are on their regulator’s register and if there is any disciplinary action against them

 - they must have insurance to cover claims made if anything goes wrong